hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Ask them what sort of teachers others be,
 >
-> If Mr. A or B, or C or D,
+> If Mister A or B, or C or D,
 >
 > Are not good teachers? — this candid tribe will say,
 >